tarapitha/casio_fx/README.md

 ## INTRODUCTION

-Some Casio calculators, including fx-7700GB, have serial interface with 2.5mm plug for exchanging data with other calculators and PCs.
+Some Casio calculators, including fx-7700GB and fx-7700GE, have serial interface with 2.5mm stereo audio plug for exchanging data with other calculators and PCs.

  - The communication line carries RS-232 TTL signal, the voltage is 5V for older models and 3.3V for newer models;
- - Data rate can be configured as 1200, 2400, 4800 and 9600 baud
+ - Data rate is 9600 baud by default, but can be set also to 1200, 2400 and 4800 baud.
+It is fixed to 9600 on newer models;
- - Parity can be set to Even, Odd or None
+ - Parity is by default set to Even, but can also be set to Odd or None.
+It is fixed to None on newer models;

 Casio provided optional cables for connecting two calculators, part numbers **SB-60** or **SB-62**, and also optional battery powered level-shifter kits